Program Helps Home Mission Diocese Students Respond to Mission Call

 The diocese also invites missionary groups involved in its annual school mission education program to apply for inclusion in its Missionary Cooperation Plan appeals program the following year.
 Father Neil and Father Aaron Wessman gave appeal presentations at four parishes this past summer.
 "We welcomed the chance to talk with adult parishioners, too," says Father Neil.

 Glenmary mission education programs are available for other dioceses, schools and parishes.
-For details, contact Allison Barrett at 800-935-0975.
+For details, contact Glenmary's Mission Education and Ministry Office at 800-935-0975.